olshevski/compose-navigation-reimagined/README.md

     <img width="700" src="https://user-images.githubusercontent.com/5606565/153843646-19b1b518-5c9f-4bdb-90ce-587ce69c5c0a.svg" />
 </p>

-Let's go into details about each of them.
+Let's go into details about each of the components.

 ### NavController